 So, this time, we’re calling for companies to start shifting their privacy left and embrace privacy engineering.
 Our first product is the Piiano Vault—an impenetrable home for all scrubbed PII and sensitive personal information.
 We’ve designed it so that sensitive information is easily pseudonymized when placed in the Vault.
 In other words, we’ve pre-built privacy by design for developers.
 Deployed within an organization’s own cloud environment (VPC), the Vault squarely addresses the potential liability of engaging third parties to store regulated data.
 It also keeps core assets (whatever you define as sensitive information) in backend systems, where they can be of most use.

 The Piiano Vault is the first step to finally managing PII.
-We truly believe there’s a way to protect PII for real and gain complete control of it.
-Unlike extant databases that make data accessible, Piano’s Vault restricts access to its data and offers visibility, management, security, and other privacy features in the user-friendliest console available.
+We truly believe there’s a way to secure PII for real and gain complete control of it.
+Unlike extant databases that make data accessible, Piano’s Vault restricts the access to its data and offers visibility, management, security and other privacy features in the user-friendliest console available.
 From there, we plan to bulldoze all remaining privacy apathy with even more groundbreaking technology.
-We’re introducing a mind-shift that helps developers know the sensitive information they collect must be stored in its own dedicated space with full visibility into its access and use.
-Using our Vault reframes how developers—and by extension, anyone who uses their code—fundamentally appreciate privacy’s role in their workflows without turning it into a time-consuming chore.
+We’re introducing a mindshift that helps developers know the sensitive information they collect must be stored in its own dedicated space with full visibility into its access and use.
+Using our Vault reframes how developers—and by extension anyone who uses their code—fundamentally appreciate privacy’s role in their workflows without turning it into a time-consuming chore.

 We are very excited to build out products that make privacy and security much easier and encourage organizations to shift privacy left.
 After all, we don’t have to fear breaches if the data bad actors encounter is unintelligible.
-With good privacy engineering, we can finally feel safer when sharing our information online.
+With good privacy engineering, we can finally feel a little safer when we share our information online.